okhsat/php-tests/README.md

-## Pure Test Codes
+## PHP Test Codes
-Some useful pure test codes for training!
+Some useful PHP test codes for training!